jelena-rota/ui-design/README.md

-### Final Project for Visual Elements of User Interface Design at the California Institute of the Arts
+### Project for Visual Elements of User Interface Design at the California Institute of the Arts

 #### Heartbeat Monitor App for Freelancers

-Product description, mood board, pattern library and static interface made in Figma.<br/>
+Product description, mood board, pattern library and static interface were made in Figma.<br/>
 Icons by <a href="https://www.flaticon.com?target=_blank">Flaticon</a>, photos by <a href="https://www.unsplash.com?target=_blank">Unsplash</a>.